Hypervolt Home 3 Pro review

 It's a tethered charger, meaning that the charging cable is permanently attached to the unit.

-You do get more premium features for the price however, such as solar integration, real time energy monitoring automated load management, and energy tariff integration (coming soon).
+You do get more premium features for the price however, such as solar integration, real time energy monitoring, automated load management, and integration with smart energy tariffs like OVO Charge Anytime and Intelligent Octopus Go.

-Its size does mean however that its charging cable can be wrapped around the unit itself, which saves space and looks a lot neater when compared to smaller tethered chargers like the Ohme Home Pro, which needs a separate cable hook drilling into your wall for the cable to wrap round.
+Its size does mean however, that its charging cable can be wrapped around the unit itself, which saves space and looks a lot neater when compared to smaller tethered chargers like the aforementioned Ohme Home Pro, which needs a separate cable hook drilled into your wall for the cable to wrap around.

 Design-wise, the Hypervolt charger adopts a fairly minimalist space-age rectangular design with the only visible attributes being the LED lights on the front that can glow in a range of colours depending on the theme you choose.

 Personally, I am not a fan of these lights as they can draw a lot of attention to your house.
-Fortunately they can be turned off however.
+If this sounds relatable, you'll be pleased to know that they can be turned off via the app.

 There are also three colour options - white, space grey and black.
 Personally, I prefer the Hypervolt in darker colours with Space Grey being the colour I choose for my Hypervolt charger at home.